comfortcode/comfortcode.github.io/_portfolio/4-bloccit.md

 * As a developer, I want to **validate** that posts meet specific requirements (length etc.)
 * As a user, I want to use **markdown syntax** to format my posts
 * As a developer, I want to display posts using any Markdown formatting
-* As a user I want to **upload a profile picture** to Bloccit
+* As a user I want to **upload a profile picture** to Feddit
 * As a developer, I want to paginate results
 * As a user, I want to upvote and downvote posts
 * As a user, I want the ability to **flag a post as a "favorite"**
 * As a user, I want to receive an email when a new comment is added to a post that I favorited
-* As a user, I want the option to opt in or out of receiving emails from Bloccit
+* As a user, I want the option to opt in or out of receiving emails from Feddit
 * As a user, I want to see **public and private topics** and navigate to a private topic's URL
 * As a visitor, I do not want to see private topics or navigate to a private topic's URL
 * As a user, I want to be **redirected** to the index of topics after I sign-in